jiahaoxu14/CanvasAct/docs/model_in_loop_eval_report.md

 - This run uses one sample per task/config.
 - It scores returned actions structurally; it does not yet replay every model action into the editor and visually inspect the final canvas.
 - The config labels approximate refinement levels using prompt/action ablations in the current codebase.
-- P4 has not been defined or implemented in `canvas_agent_refinement_plan.md`, so it is not evaluated here.